Roboy/roboy_NRP_deep_rl/README.md

 The ' .exc ' file which specifies the environment model and physics engine for the simulation.
 To speed up development, the ' <maturity> ' attribute has been set to ' production ' so that the experiment shows up in the main set of NRP experiment templates.
 The ' .bibi ' file specifies the transfer functions, or python scripts executed every step of the simulation.

-Place ' model.sdf ' in the ' NRP/Models/myoarm_nst/ ' and replace the existing file of the same name
+Place 'model.sdf ' in the ' NRP/Models/myoarm_nst/ ' and replace the existing file of the same name

 In initDRLAgent.py:
   *Change the addsite path to that of the virtual env created.
-You may find more details in the corresponding tutorial for using tensorflow in the NRP [here].(https://developer.humanbrainproject.eu/docs/projects/HBP%20Neurorobotics%20Platform/1.2/nrp/tutorials/tensorflow/tutorial.html#installing-tensorflow-for-use-in-the-nrp)
+You may find more details in the corresponding tutorial for using tensorflow in the NRP [here](https://developer.humanbrainproject.eu/docs/projects/HBP%20Neurorobotics%20Platform/1.2/nrp/tutorials/tensorflow/tutorial.html#installing-tensorflow-for-use-in-the-nrp)

   *Change the path from where the saved model weights should be loaded.
 By default this should be the experiment folder 'myoarm_nst_rl/'